dotnet/dotnet-docker/samples/run-in-sdk-container.md

 curl -o Directory.Build.props https://raw.githubusercontent.com/dotnet/dotnet-docker/master/samples/Directory.Build.props
 ```

+Note: You may need to remove `bin` and `obj` directories if you run these instructions on Windows in both Windows and Linux container modes.

 ## Console app

 The following example demonstrates using `dotnet run` with a console app in a .NET Core SDK container.
 This initial example is demonstrated on macOS.
 Instructions for all OSes follow.